ahmed-lotfy-dev/html-css-course/starter/10-OmniFood/content.md

 - Logo + Navigation
 - Hero
-- Featured In
+- Featured in
-- How It Work
+- How it works
-- Meals (and list of Diets)
+- Meals (and list of diets)
-- Testimonials + Gallery
+- Testimonials + gallery
-- Pricing + Features
+- Pricing + features
-- CTA - Call To Action
+- CTA
 - Footer